 Prue Leith and Dr Rupy Aujla, aim to transform the cooking and food shopping habits of four British families in Channel 4’s Cook Clever, Waste Less with Prue & Rupy.

-This four-part series from BBC Studios’ Science Unit, brought to you by Hellmann’s, will offer viewers at home inspiration to shake up their mealtimes and tackle their Food Waste.
+This four-part series from BBC Studios’ Science Unit, brought to you by Hellmann’s, will inspire viewers at home to shake up their mealtimes and tackle their Food Waste.

 Food Waste remains one of the biggest challenges we face globally.